 The smallest chairs we tested were just a little bit larger than a one-liter water bottle.
 Top left to right: water bottle, Treo, Chair One, Mantis.
 Bottom left to right: Chair Zero, Chair One, Moon Lence, REI Flex Lite, Onepack.

-Both the frame and fabric portion of the chair were assessed for durability.
-Its frame is constructed with anodized aluminum rods that are all connected with an internal bungee.
+We assessed both the frame and fabric portion for durability.
+Its frame is made of anodized aluminum rods that are all connected with an internal bungee.
 The bungee allows the frame to stay in one piece when deconstructed and makes the chair much easier to set up.
-The poles appear to be very durable; however the two pole joints under the seat of the chair are made of plastic, and the looseness of this joint does make us wonder just how long it will last.
-During everyday use, the Helinox felt significantly more sturdy than the Therm-a-Rest Treo and slightly more sturdy than the Alite Mantis.
-Despite feeling like the most sturdy portable chair that we tested, however, even the Helinox could not survive our durability tests.
-We had a 150 lb man hop and land in the chair, and after his second jump one of the chair's aluminum poles snapped in half.
-The fabric seat has surprisingly beefy construction and sustained no wear or tear during our testing process.
-Our assessment of the chair's durability is backed up by its 320 pound weight capacity, which is 70 pounds more than any of the other portable models.
+The poles appear to be very durable; however, the two pole joints under the seat of the chair are made of plastic, making us wonder just how long it will last.
+During everyday use, the Chair One

 The Chair One is an attractive and well-built portable chair that packs down smaller than a two liter water bottle.
 While it's difficult to compare to the durability of the larger and heavier sport chairs, we found it to be surprisingly durable and the most stable portable camping chair in this review.